w3c/wai-curricula/content/designer/input-and-feedback.md

 * provide suggestions for error correction when the suggestions are known
 * provide clear warnings about imminent time limits, and ensure mechanisms are available to stop, adjust, and extend time limits
 * create designs that allow for mechanisms to reverse, check, and confirm submissions in legal or financial transactions
-* identify related requirements for developers to ensure that instructions and feedback can be programmatically associated with their corresponding control or component
+* identify related requirements for developers to ensure that feedback can be programmatically associated with their corresponding control or component

 {% include excol.html type="all" %}